tytydraco/yessleep/out/Honesty.md

 &#x200B;

 That’s right.
-We were in the middle of a conversation, and I had spaced out again.
+We were in the middle of a conversation and I had spaced out again.

 &#x200B;